Words Starting with E-H

 Garnishment is the practice of withholding a portion of a defaulted borrower's wages to repay his or her loan, without consent.

 In most cases, student loans offer a grace period, a period of time immediately following separation from school during which the borrower is not required to begin repayment.
 This period allows the borrower to find a job and establish a budget before repayment begins.
-Federal Direct Stafford Loans offer a six-month grace period.
+Federal Direct Loans offer a six-month grace period.
 Federal Perkins Loans and University Loans offer nine-month grace periods.

 The term gross refers to an overall total, excluding deductions.
 Your gross income, for example, is your total income without taxes or other items deducted from it.

-The gross amount of your Federal Direct Stafford Loan or Federal Direct PLUS Loan is the full amount you borrow, not including loan processing fees (1 to 3 percent).
+The gross amount of your Subsidized and Unsubsidized Loan or Federal Direct PLUS Loan is the full amount you borrow, not including loan processing fees (1 to 3 percent).
 Once these fees are deducted, the net amount of your loan will be disbursed into your Bursar account to cover University charges, and any excess will be available as a refund.
 Also see net.

 The loan guarantor is the agency or institution that insures up-to-permissible limits against loss to lenders in the event of a default.
 The loan guarantor often reviews and approves the loan on a lender's behalf, where such arrangements have been made between the guarantor and the lender.
 See also loan servicer.

 When federal loans are guaranteed by the guaranty agency, the agency is affixing federal protection to the loan.
 This protection ensures that the lender is repaid in the case of a default.
 The guaranty agency assumes responsibility for the defaulted loan and attempts to correct it.

 To be eligible for most federal student aid, a student must be enrolled at least half-time.
 For undergraduate students, half-time enrollment is at least 6 credits; for graduate students, half-time enrollment is at least 5 graduate credits.
 Also see full-time.